Shakespeare Birthday Tea

 Ticket Information about this Virtual Tea Coming Soon

 Please join The Wellesley Historical Society, in partnership with Wellesley Theatre Project, for a special tea to celebrate William Shakespeare’s 456th birthday on April 26, 2020 at the Community Center.
 Jeanie Goddard, former English teacher and tea maven, cannot wait to share stories of teaching Shakespeare to the students of Wellesley High School.
 She will regale you with tales of how Shakespeare became part of her students’ literary, social, and even athletic lives.
 For example, hear how words from Hamlet’s second soliloquy cheered on the football team to win several Super Bowls.
-The Wellesley Players will perform a scene from a Shakespeare play, much literary conversation will ensue, and tea and goodies will cheer us all.
+The Wellesley Theatre Project will perform scenes from Shakespeare's A Midsummer Night's Dream, much literary conversation will ensue, and tea and goodies will cheer us all.

 Each person must be prepared to stand and deliver at least one line from Shakespeare.
 Fret not; baskets of suggested lines will be available for those whose Shakespeare books have been relegated to the dustbin of history.

 Jeanie Goddard rejected teabags at an early age, so smitten was she by the glorious flavor of loose tea.
 Every major decision that she and her husband Brooks, also an ardent tea drinker, made took place over a cup of tea—hers with lemon and his with milk and sugar.